 Step 1: Create a new collection and select the spreadsheet option.
 Label it ‘Deal Tracker’ and hit the create button.

-Step 2: The layout of how a business tracks their deals may vary from each company.
+Step 2: The layout of how a business tracks its deals may vary from each company.
 However, here are the 13 fields we’ve gone for:

 - Deal probability in %